Kxpi/performance-assessment-and-modelling-of-microservices-based-cloud-systems/README.md

 Follow the steps in these [instructions](https://docs.docker.com/desktop/install/windows-install/) to install docker and docker compose.

-Using your WSL terminal, clone this repo.
-Enter its root directory and follow the instructions below.

 ## Download Repository

 In the chosen directory, use the command below to clone the git repository.